andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-04-03_BankLinear/README.md

 ## Results

 All runs are trained for 10k steps under identical settings across three seeds.
+Three learnable bases compose the bank, which are mixed to compose 9 total layers.
 BankLinear replaces QKV projections, and saved parameters are reinvested into a larger MLP (2.65× vs 2.00× baseline).

 | Model | Seed | Pre-quant BPB ↓ | Post-quant BPB ↓ | Size (bytes) |